ar3696233/SARA-AGENTIC-AI/README.md

 ---

 # user information
-There has been a lot of efforts in creating this project . a strict eye was kept on users feedback and the creators have tried their best to make this accesible to everyone but still some errors may remains . creators are sorry for that
+There has been a lot of efforts in creating this project .
+A strict eye was kept on users feedback and the creators have tried their best to make this accesible to everyone but still some errors may remains . creators are sorry for that.
+Those erros would surely be resolved in next version.

 ---